dillonpan/ebay-car-listings/README.md

 ```python
 print(autos.describe(include='all'))
 ```
-Take a look at the printed table and you might notice the following issues.
+Look at the printed table and you might notice the following issues.
-There are a number of text columns where all (or nearly all) of the values are the same:
+There are several text columns where all (or nearly all) of the values are the same:
   1. seller
   2. offer_type